 - Any dehydrated fruit or vegetable not dry enough to snap when bent

 Now, you will find varying opinions on this.
 Some websites recommend storing many of the above ingredients with an oxygen absorber.
 Also, there are many “preppers” who will tell you that they’ve stored the above items with no issues – and I don’t doubt that they have.

 When I say that you run a risk of botulism, I don’t mean that you WILL get botulism.
 In fact, it would be rare.
 But for me personally, I tend to be very cautious when it comes to my family’s health and the food I spend my money on.
 So, I just don’t want to waste that food by packaging it incorrectly.

 Also, I trust the LDS church as a solid reference when it comes to food storage.
 They have been recommending food storage to their members for a long, long time, and I trust their research is accurate.

 - Leavening agents (baking soda/baking powder) as cans may explode

-6. How many oxygen absorbers do I need?
+6. How many of these do I need?

 This is the most common question I get when it comes to how to use oxygen absorbers.
 And honestly, it is very hard to know exactly how large or how many oxygen absorbers you need.
 It will vary depending on the container size, how much open space you leave at the top of a container, as well as the density of the food you are packaging.